ratboy666/qjs-ffi/README.md

 *   "win64"

 ## TYPES ##
 Types define parameter and return types.
 NOTE: structure passing by value is not yet supported. "void" is only useful as a return type.
 There are also C-like aliases, and a "string" semantic type.
-These types are used in ffidefine to declare the prototype for each function.
+These types are used in define to declare the prototype for each function.

 These are the types from libffi: